startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

         Search in a Sorted Infinite Array (medium)

 27) Top K elements
+        -> CAN BE SOLVED IN O(N) WITH BUCKET SORT, AND QUICK SELECT.
+CHECK OUT -> TOP K MOST FREQUENT ELEMENTS QUESTION TO SEE THIS.

         Any problem that asks us to find the top/smallest/frequent ‘K’ elements among a given set falls under this pattern.